 Associate Professor, Associate Director Graduate

 Zach Colbert, OAA/MRAIC/AIA is an award-winning architect from New York City by way of the American West and is a licensed practitioner in the Canadian province of Ontario and the U.S. states of New York and Arizona.
-He is an assistant professor at the Carleton University Azrieli School of Architecture and Urbanism and is a member of the Ontario Association of Architects, the Royal Architectural Institute of Canada, the American Institute of Architects, the Ottawa Regional Society of Architects and the Urban Land Institute (Toronto Chapter).
+He is an associate professor at the Carleton University Azrieli School of Architecture and Urbanism and is a member of the Ontario Association of Architects, the Royal Architectural Institute of Canada, the American Institute of Architects, the Ottawa Regional Society of Architects and a board member of the Urban Land Institute Ottawa Chapter.
 He was previously on faculty at the Columbia University Graduate School of Architecture, Planning and Preservation (GSAPP) and the Parsons New School for Design School of Constructed Environments.
-His work has been featured in Art Forum, Architect, Architectural Record, GOOD and URBAN magazines and showcased in galleries and museums in New York City, Los Angeles, Dubai, Santiago de Chile, Rotterdam, Ottawa and Beijing.
+His work has been featured in professional and scholarly journals such as AD, Pidgin, Art Forum, Architect, Canadian Architect, and Architectural Record and showcased in galleries and museums in New York City, Los Angeles, Dubai, Santiago de Chile, Rotterdam, Quebec City, Toronto, Ottawa and Beijing.
 Prior to practicing independently, he worked for SHoP Architects and Bernard Tschumi Architects in New York City.
-His externally funded research program at Carleton focuses on using architectural thinking to productively engage intersections of politics and infrastructure within a changing climate.
+He is frequently an invited guest critic to review the work of graduate and thesis students at other esteemed universities, including the schools of architecture at McGill, Cornell, Yale, Princeton, Columbia and the Cooper Union, among others.

 Master of Architecture – Columbia University